 Diversity of language has steadily increased over time, in part due to the development of new clades and in part due to ongoing evolution of cultures within existing clades, especially along the expanding front of the Terragen Sphere where isolation and founder effects play a large role, or in the most settled region where specialist languages tend to arise.
 This has been abetted by the occasional movement to artificially increase linguistic diversity.
 For instance, the 45th century Neo-Whorfian movement originating at Ao Lai led to the resurrection of many extinct languages and the creation of an even larger number of new languages.

 Many languages have developed into layered languages, due to the presence of different levels of intelligence or mental architecture in the population.
 While the splices, baselines, tweaks, cyborgs and AIs may all speak the same language they use different vocabularies and ways of expressing themselves.
 These different layers have different complexity; messages in a high layer might be extremely terse and confusing for a being used to speak in a low layer.

-Anglic is one of the single most widely spoken language families in the civilized galaxy.
-There are no less than ten million different major dialects and sub-dialects, although no more than two dozen of these are spoken widely.
+A major branch of the Indo-European language family derived from the various forms of New English, Anglic is one of the most widely spoken Old Earth language groups in the Current Era.
+There are no less than ten million different major languages and dialects, although no more than two dozen of these are spoken widely.

 Some notable Anglic languages are:

 Anglish: Anglish itself went through a number of stages in its development and evolution, especially in the Inner Sphere and main civilised regions.
 Some early developments are found in most or all descendant languages.
 For instance, see the table of Early and Middle Anglish third-person and gender pronouns.